drewen/dayframe/README.md

 1. Go to this URL on your computer: https://dayframe-demo.herokuapp.com/scene
 2. Go to this URL with your smartphone: https://dayframe-demo.herokuapp.com/remote

-Note: only one person at a time can control the remote.
-If you join, you will disconnect the previously connected remote.
+Note: a remote is created for each new person who joins the remote page

 # Usage